5 Important & Famous Ghats In Varanasi That You Should Not Miss!

 Dashashwamedh Ghat is the most important and colourful ghat of Varanasi.
 The baroque street towards the ghat is embellished with colourful shops around and the people from all over the world rendezvous towards the ghat.
 The holy temples with pandits waiting under the round umbrellas highlights its archaism and devotedness of the people serving there for ages.

-The city comes to a standstill during Ganga aarti which takes place in the evening at Dashashwamedh Ghat, a ceremony of immense grandeur and prosperity.
+The city comes to a standstill during the famous Ganga aarti in Varanasi which takes place in the evening at Dashashwamedh Ghat, a ceremony of immense grandeur and prosperity.
 The pandits line up to perform rituals which is no lesser than a performance of devotion with the light-up of flaring lamps along the river bank.
 You can take boats that are lined along the ghats to get the front view of Ganga Aarti.

 I sauntered to the next ghat which was Manmandir Ghat.
 Adjacent to the ghat is an overlooking Jantar Mantar built by Maharaja Man Singh.
 The ornamental palace grabbed my attention in seconds.
 I later discovered a fine observatory on the palace.
 It gives a glimpse of the tradition in astronomy of the stars and planets towards which our country has significantly contributed.
 I found out that the 400-year-old palace is a big laudation for multifarious architecture lovers.

-And so it is the artefact pillars, windows and doors of the palace which will leave you in admiration of the work of the creator.
+And so it is the artefact pillars, windows, and doors of the palace which will leave you in admiration of the work of the creator.
 Raja Man Singh of Amer built a bewitching palace along the ghat during the 16th century, which is known for its ostentatious windows.
 Thus this ghat was re-named after him as Manmandir Ghat from Someswara Ghat.
 You will get the panoramic view of ghats and the mighty Ganges from its balcony.

 The observatory which is popularly known as Jantar Mantar can be witnessed from the roof of the palace.
 A huge stone made instrument which attracted me in the observatory is said to be used for studying heavenly bodies.
 This palace is overlooked due to its silence but it is fruitful to explore how the architecture amalgamates with history.
 The palace is now preserved under the Archeological Survey of India.
 Few devotees also come to pay respect to shiva lingam a popular avatar of Shiva’s Somweshar.